769 words

 By · Solutions Architect · Docker Captain · IBM Champion

-Forget glossy dashboards and slick demos — real DevOps happens in the trenches, with your .gitlab-ci.yml as your weapon of choice.
-If you’ve ever screamed at a broken pipeline at 2AM, you already know this: GitLab CI/CD is powerful, but only if you stop treating the YAML like a to-do list and start using it like an automation framework.
+Forget the glossy dashboards and the slick demos.
+Real DevOps happens in the trenches, and your .gitlab-ci.yml is the weapon.
+If you’ve ever sat there at 2AM screaming at a broken pipeline, you already know the deal.
+GitLab CI/CD is powerful.
+But only once you stop treating the YAML like a to-do list and start treating it like an automation framework.

-It’s just code that builds, tests, and ships your other code — every time you push, merge, or screw something up.
+It’s just code that builds, tests, and ships your other code.
+Every push.
+Every merge.
+Every time you break something.

-All of that magic lives inside one file: .gitlab-ci.yml.
+All of it lives in one file. .gitlab-ci.yml.

-A lot of YAML out there looks like someone copy-pasted it from Stack Overflow, prayed to the CI gods, and hit push.
-Here’s how to actually structure a maintainable pipeline:
+A lot of the YAML floating around out there reads like someone copied it off Stack Overflow, said a quiet prayer, and hit push.
+Don’t do that.
+Here’s how to structure a pipeline you can still maintain six months later.

 stages: